 Children with kidney disease, especially children with diseases affecting proximal tubules, have increased levels of urinary apolipoprotein AI (apoAI), according to results published in Pediatric Nephrology.
 The study adds to emerging evidence of apoAI’s role in the kidney.

-“Urine apoAI is particularly elevated in proximal tubulopathies, dysplasia, and proteinuric glomerular disease, but only modestly parallels the magnitude of albuminuria,” said Valentina Kon, M.D., Margaret T. and H. Laird Smith Chair and professor of pediatrics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+“Urine apoAI is particularly elevated in proximal tubulopathies, dysplasia and proteinuric glomerular disease, but only modestly parallels the magnitude of albuminuria,” said Valentina Kon, M.D., Margaret T. and H. Laird Smith Chair and professor of pediatrics at Vanderbilt University Medical Center and a pediatric nephrologist at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

 Of particular interest to Kon was the difference in urinary apoAI levels between proximal versus distal tubulopathies.

-The research points to the idea that urinary apoAI may serve as a biomarker.
+Collectively, the research points to the idea that urinary apoAI, especially apoAI modified by IsoLG, may serve as a biomarker.
 “These findings suggest the potential utility of measuring urinary apoA1 to identify abnormal renal handling of lipoproteins and reflecting renal disease,” Kon said.